(Disclosure: Some of the links below may be affiliate links)

 Car Insurance in Switzerland

 In Switzerland, there are many kinds of car insurance.
-They are organized in three levels, each increasing the coverage by the insurance:
+They are organized into three levels, each increasing the coverage by the insurance:

 - Partial Casco Insurance